sugarcoat/sugarcoat/README.md

 ---

-# FAQ #
+# Features #

-1. What does it look like?

-   A [Sample Site](https://sapientnitrola.github.io/sugarcoat/) and its accompanying [Pattern Library](https://sapientnitrola.github.io/sugarcoat/documentation/index.html).
-These pages can be found on your local copy by following a short series of steps: [Example Library](#example-library).

-2. Which CSS variables can sugarcoat parse?

-   Sugarcoat is able to parse variables from less, SASS, and even future specs like CSS variables.
-Just set the `type` option to `variable` in the appropriate `section` object within the `sections` array.
-See [`section.type`](#type) for more information.

-3. What comment structure do I need to use?

-   You can customize what delimiters Sugarcoat uses.
-By default, Sugarcoat will parse a JSDoc-style comment block for all file types: [Code Comment Syntax](#code-comment-syntax).
-JS and CSS files will use the standard `/** ... */` comment, while HTML files will use the `<!-- ... -->` comment.

-4. Can I customize the default template that comes with Sugarcoat?

-   Absolutely.
-The [`layout`](#templatelayout) option in the [`settings` Object](#settings-object) enables you to define your own layout.
-You can also define your own partials and static assets in the [`settings` Object](#settings-object) to include in your layout.
-Once those are set, you can use the [`template`](#template) option in the [`section` Object](#section-object) which allows you to override the partial for any section.

-5. How do you handle style bleed?
+1. Universal Comment Styles

+  Use the same JSDoc commenting syntax across all file types.
+In HTML files, just wrap your comments in a standard HTML comment block.
+If you've got inline comments, Sugarcoat will ignore them.

+2. Easy-to-identify component states

+  You can tell sugarcoat that there are modifier states in your css, right within your comment block!
+Sugarcoat will help highlight and display them for extra readability.

+3. You decide where your library lives

+  Sugarcoat will never impose a folder structure on you.

+4. Prefixed Variables?
+No Problem.

+  Sugarcoat will still understand your variables if they're SCSS, LESS, or even future specs: `--my-var`.

+5. No Style Bleed

-   For now, you'll need to prefix all of your Sugarcoat style selectors with `.sugar-example`.
-In the example project, we're using [postcss-prefix-selector](https://github.com/jonathanong/postcss-prefix-selector) to handle our prefixing.
+  The styles that come out of the box with Sugarcoat will not allow for any bleeding of styles into your components or modules.
+For now, you'll need to prefix all of your own Sugarcoat style selectors with `.sugar-example`.
 It's on the roadmap to have Sugarcoat prefix your files for you based on a default or custom selector, and insert your stylesheets into the head of your generated pattern library accordingly. *Note: We chose not to use iframes because we didn't want to resize different iframes as you interacted with a component with varying height (such as a custom dropdown).*

+6. No weird comment deliminters

+  Sugarcoat will parse *all* comment blocks (not inline comments) in a specified file.
+But hey, if you like weird delimiters, you can customize those too!

+7. Customizable Templates

+  Sugarcoat allows you to define your own assets, templates and partials.

 # Install #